An Easy Guide to the CONCATENATE Google Sheets Function

 Adding Spaces to CONCATENATE (Google Sheets Concatenate With Separator)

 In the previous method, you can see that the two names are written together without a space in between.
 Let’s look at how you can add a space between the first and the last name using CONCATENATE in Sheets.
+Note that this can be especially useful when working with names.

 1. Click the cell you want to enter the formula in.